awaazde/awaazde-api-client-demo/README.md

 To use sample for java language.

-   * Copy the sdk-java folder on your local environment.
+   * Copy the java folder on your local environment.
    * Download the required jar dependency using maven. `mvn install` (alternatively you can use your favourite editor and update the maven project)
    * Refer to `APIDemo.java` file for reference on how to call different apis.

 To use sample for php language.

-   * Copy the sdk-php folder on your local environment.
+   * Copy the php folder on your local environment.
    * Run demo - You can copy paste the demo folder on your server, change the auth details and check various example described there

 To use sample for python language.

-   * Copy the sdk-python folder on your local environment.
+   * Copy the python folder on your local environment.
    * Refer to `example.py` file for reference on how to call different apis.

 ## More help